top of page

 urban water and sanitation - white.png

-Read WIGO2 to learn what mayors, service providers, regulators, civil society organisations, and funders can do to understand and address risks related to petty corruption, procurement, sextortion, service exclusion and poor quality WASH services in informal settlements.
+Read WIGO2 to learn what mayors, service providers, regulators, civil society organisations, and funders can do to understand and address risks related to water and sanitation services in cities, including those related to petty corruption, procurement, sextortion, service exclusion, and poor quality WASH services in informal settlements.

 bottom of page